tedzou/PUI2016_xy1002/HW2-xy1002/README.md

 ## Assignmet 3
 I complete this part by myself following the guide from UInotebooks.
 ### extra credit
-I try to sovle it in the last part of my code in assignment 3 and I encountered key error and solved it finally!
+I try to sovle it in the last part of my code in assignment 3 with key error and solved it finally!